rixx/knowledge-bin/processes/git-flow.md

 # Git Flow

-Summarization of ["A successful git branching model"](http://nvie.com/posts/a-successful-git-branching-model/) by @nvie (Vincent Driessen) and explanation of the git-flow tool
+Summarization of ["A successful Git branching model"](http://nvie.com/posts/a-successful-git-branching-model/) by [@nvie](https://twitter.com/nvie) (Vincent Driessen) and explanation of the [git-flow](https://github.com/nvie/gitflow) tool

 ## The branching model

 ### `origin/master`

+Main Branch.
+Reflects strictly *production ready* state, each time a commit is done on `master`, a hook could be used to roll out a release (which is a rather bad idea, but you get the drift).
+New commit on `master` `==` new version.

 Infinite lifetime.
-Main Branch.
-Reflects strictly *production ready* state, each time a commit is done on `master`, a hook could be used to roll out a release.

 ### `origin/develop`

+Integration branch, source for automatic nightly builds.
 Infinite lifetime.
-Integration branch, source for automatic nightly builds.

 When the code reaches a stable point, it is to be merged back to the `master` branch and tagged.

-### `feature/*` or just anything other than the other names
+### `feature/*` or just anything

+Generally lives only in developer repos and isn't pushed to `origin`.
 Limited lifetime.

-Doesn't exist on `origin`, just in developer repo(s).
-Branching off from `develop`.
-Merge to `develop` should be `--no-ff`, afterwards delete the feature branch and push `develop`.
+Branches off from `develop`.
+Merge to `develop` should be `--no-ff`, afterwards delete the feature branch and push `develop` to `origin`.

     git checkout -b feature/newfeature develop

     git checkout develop
     git merge --no-ff feature/newfeature

     git branch -d feature/newfeature

 ### `release-*`

 Release branches *prepare* a new release (last-minute-changes, prepare and fix release metadata such as version number and build date).

-Branches off of `develop` when exactly all features meant for the release, and these alone, are merged into `develop`.
+Branches off from `develop` when exactly all features meant for the release, and these alone, have been merged into `develop`.
 Assign new version numbers in the beginning of the release branch, no earlier.
 Merge back to master and develop.
 Tag the new release.
 Delete the branch.

     git checkout -b release-1.2 develop
     <do something, change version number>
-    git commit -m 'new version number: 1.2' git checkout master
+    git commit -m 'new version number: 1.2'

+    git checkout master
     git merge --no-ff release-1.2
     git tag -a 1.2

     git checkout develop
     git merge --no-ff release-1.2

     git branch -d release-1.2

 ### `hotfix-*`

-Merges off `master` and into `develop` and `master`, `--no-ff` as the others, can be deleted afterwards.
+Branches off from `master` and is merged back into `develop` and `master`, `--no-ff`, can be deleted afterwards.
 Remember to bump the version number and tag the merge commit on `master`.

 If a release branch exists, merge the hotfix branch into `master` and the release branch instead of `develop`.